 Hiring live-in caregivers is a complex situation in California, especially

-for, they are not only employees but also tenants.
+not only employees but also tenants.

 But are live-in caregivers tenants?
 Not exactly.